tarwn/lessthandot-hugo/blogs/content/posts/2014-01-31-master-data-services-second-edition-review.md

 </p>

 <p style="text-align: justify">
-  I had almost no prior experience with MDS up to this point (I very quickly glanced over it in preparation for the 70-463 exam and I guess I didn’t answer a lot of questions about MDS correctly), so I needed a book that could introduce me to the concepts of MDS and how I can effectively manage master data using this tool.
+  I had almost no prior experience with MDS up to this point (I very quickly glanced over it in preparation for the 70-463 exam and I guess I didn't answer a lot of questions about MDS correctly), so I needed a book that could introduce me to the concepts of MDS and how I can effectively manage master data using this tool.
 </p>

 <p style="text-align: justify">